 - A physical examination prior to any clinical coursework.

-- The applicant will shadow a CVT or equivalent for a minimum of 40 hours in an animal care facility under the direction of a licensed veterinarian.
-A completion form must be signed by the CVT and veterinarian prior to application.
+- The applicant will shadow a CVT, LVT, or RVT for a minimum of 40 hours in an animal care facility under the direction of a licensed veterinarian.
+A completion form must be signed by the CVT, LVT, or RVT and veterinarian prior to application.

 - VT Application Process: students are strongly encouraged to get their application in early, as this selection process begins in January and is very competitive.
-Applications will be accepted starting September 1st.
+Applications will be accepted starting September 1.
 Applicants are interviewed and reviewed for selection in the order in which the program received their application.
-The program admits 24 students each fall.
-Applications are available online at the department page or you may request to have one mailed to you through New Student Services.
+The program admits up to 32 students each fall.
+Applications are available online.

-- Students wishing to apply after March 1st should check whether applications are still being accepted at the department page.
+- Students wishing to apply after March 1 should contact the program director.

 - Interview with VT selection committee: the interview is part of a written and oral selection process.